ssaunderss/condenser/README.md

 # Condenser

 Welcome to Condenser, a url shortening application!
+A live prototype of this application can be found at https://condenser.sh

 ## Setup